Registered Retirement Savings Plans (RRSPs) are one of the main investment accounts Canadians use to save for retirement.

 Purchase an annuity: You can buy an annuity that pays out guaranteed income for life or for a specific period.
 Tax is not withheld on the amount you use to buy an annuity, but the periodic payments are included in your taxable income.

-You can make any of these moves with your RRSP prior to age 65, at age 65, or after.
+You can make any of these moves with your RRSP before age 65, at age 65, or after.

 Taxes on RRIF Withdrawals